ksgsslee/agentic_ai_fund_manager/README.md

 - Abstract complex Lambda infrastructure into simple AI tools

 **4. Memory - Long-term Memory and Personalization**
-- Automatic consultation session summarization with SUMMARY strategy
+- Automatic fund management session summarization with SUMMARY strategy
-- Long-term preservation of user-specific investment history
+- Long-term preservation of user-specific fund management history
-- Foundation for personalized investment services
+- Foundation for personalized fund management services

 **5. Observability - Monitoring and Tracking**
 - Monitor performance and usage of each agent